The house used as Siegfried Farnham's home and surgery.

 Another peaceful night, our last one at Goathland.
 We were able to enjoy a nice hot shower this morning before filling our fresh water tank and dumping.

-Quite a lot of destinations we travel to are as a result of watching travel programmes on television, so today we were off to Saltburn-on-Sea, just north of Staithes on the Yorkshire coast, having seen it featured on a Programmes with Michael Portillo.
-I'm not sure if it was one of hid railway programmes or just a straightforward tour along the northern coastline.
+Quite a lot of destinations we travel to are as a result of watching travel programmes on television, so today we were off to Saltburn-on-Sea, just north of Staithes on the Yorkshire coast, having seen it featured on a Programme with Michael Portillo.
+I'm not sure if it was one of his railway programmes or just a straightforward tour along the northern coastline.
 At least it is somewhere we haven't been before.
 The approach road to the town was pretty narrow in places but we arrived unscratched.

-We made of the main car park (N54.584762 W0.967347°) which had a number of dedicated motorhome bays which is a most welcomed feature for travellers in the UK.
+We made for the main car park (N54.584762 W0.967347°) which had a number of dedicated motorhome bays which is a most welcomed feature for travellers in the UK.
 We were in luck and grabbed the last one available.
 For a fee of £7.20 we may park here for 24 hours, which is excellent value.

 We were soon having a wander around.
 I'm sure it looks much better on a hot sunny day, but never mind.
 Portillo's programme featured the Funicular Railway which takes passengers from the seafront up to the town centre, and I thought it would be nice to have a ride on it, but no, it was closed for repairs and maintenance following a fire earlier in the year.
 Just like Goathland, there were dogs everywhere, in fact when we popped in to the pub there for a quick drink the bar was full and looked more like a vet's waiting room, so we didn't stop.
-Here they're also on the large beach which displays clear signs telling owners their dogs are banned from it until 1st October, but typically most take no notice.
+They're also on the large beach which displays clear signs telling owners their dogs are banned from it until 1st October, but typically most take no notice.

 Without the Funicular it was a steep walk up to the town, so much so that they could do with a defibrillator in a box halfway up the long flight of steps.